qchemlab-embedding/2023-07-14-workshop/_episodes/03-DIRAC-first-steps.md

     in my `.bashrc` script, which allows me to type `qg` instead of `squeue -u plggosiao` when I want to check the status of jobs;

+  - I like to do each calculation in a separate directory (avoids accidental overwriting; may be easier for postprocessing),

-  - Keep track of your calculations, sometimes you will need to restart with different setup/resources (I am writing a "calculation log" for myself)
+  - Keep track of your calculations, sometimes you will need to restart with different setup/resources (e.g., I am maintaining a "calculation log").